mikek/django-kitchen/README.md

 A knife-solo based Chef kitchen for a Django project provisoning
 ================================================================

-Tested on 12.04 Precise Pangolin x86 _only_.
+Tested on Ubuntu 12.04 Precise Pangolin x86 _only_.

 This kitchen was created to work along with `webdev-fab` set of Fabric tasks, but you can use simple git hooks or other tools to deploy your project.